tangentsoft/libtabula/Wishlist.md

         now use SSQLS v2.
 Wrap it in a check for `LIBTABULA_ALLOW_SSQLS_V1`, so people can disable the warning.

-*   Add `Query::storein<Container, T>(container)`, getting table
+	-   Add `Query::storein<Container, T>(container)`, getting table
 		name from `container::value_type.table()` instead.

 *   Define `operator<<` for `Fields`, `Row`, `StoreQueryResult`, etc.

     Make output format selectable: CSV, XML and JSON to start?
 Could add YAML, BSON, etc. later.

-*   Remove `libexcommon`.
-Between above and SSQLSv2, we should have everything we need to get equivalent output without special purpose code.
-There should be no *ad hoc* data dumping code in the examples.
+	This and SSQLS v2 will allow us to get rid of `libexcommon`, since we won't need hand-rolled data dumping code.

 *   Bring back mandatory quoting for manipulators?
 If someone says `os << libtabula::escape << foo` do they not really really